yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 4.0 cummulative changes from 2011, 2013, 2014, including
+   flattening the tree for the C++ template by moving collisions into a separate vector, optional support for armadillo, and new code to facilitate dumping and neartree from the C++ template.
+Miscellaneous bug fixes were also applied.
+Thanks to Michael Tautschnig for a duplicate library load fix.

    Release 3.1.1 adjusted the libtool version from 5:0:1 to 6:0:1 to avoid confusion on the SONAME of the library as requested by Teemu Ikonen for